knpuniversity/symfony2-series/knpu/episode3/doctrine-extensions.rst

         // ...
     }

-And third, configure the bundle.

-Configure the actual bundle by copying a few lines from the README:
+And third, configure the bundle by copying a few lines from the README:

 .. code-block:: yaml